 The original, restaurant version of this soup literally required a gallon (or more) of heavy cream, and even Jo’s “smaller” recipe called for 2 entire quarts of cream … still way more saturated fat and calories than I’d prefer, especially in a recipe I wanted to make often.

 Enter evaporated milk!

 Swapping in evaporated milk and just a little bit of half-and-half allows us to eliminate the full cream altogether, and dramatically slash the fat and calories in our updated version of this Instant Pot Sweet Potato Soup!

-It’s a brilliant strategy often used in healthier recipes.
+It’s a brilliant strategy often used in healthier recipes (like our 3-Ingredient Fudge, our Creamy Chicken Gnocchi Soup and our 3-Ingredient Chocolate Dip).
 So, let’s talk about that more specifically for a minute …

 What is Evaporated Milk and Why Is It Great In Healthy Recipes?